The Other Parent has Taken My Child

 If you cannot get the other parent personally served, you may be able to get court permission to serve by certified mail at their last known address.
 Then the court will enter your permanent order if the other parent does not show up at the hearing.
 The permanent protection order acts as a custody order.

-If you and the other parent are not married and you do not need a protection order, you must file a petition for the court to decide paternity and a motion for a temporary custody order.
+If you and the other parent are not married and you do not need a protection order, you must file a petition for the court to decide parentage and a motion for a temporary custody order.
 Filing a Petition to Decide Parentage has forms and instructions.
 You can also hire a lawyer or ask the prosecuting attorney to file for you.
 The prosecutor represents the state's interest, not yours, but can help you get a temporary custody order.

 We were never married.
 The child’s birth certificate has both our names.
 Is that like a custody order?